Decentralized · Encrypted · Delay-Tolerant

 Protocol

 A state-synchronization protocol for off-grid encrypted messaging.
 No servers.
 No internet.
 No fixed topology.
-Just people carrying drives between nodes — and the network converges.
+Just people carrying archives between nodes — and the network converges.

 Scroll